gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 This article will walk you through all of the intimidating stuff and introduce you to the core ideas that you will need to know to start using gulp. http://travismaynard.com/writing/getting-started-with-gulp

+There's a Javascript Jabber episode with the creator of Gulp: [JSJ Gulp.js with Eric Schoffstall](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall)

 Caveats: the Gulp.js team is working on bringing in a new task system to improve efficiency ( even more ) and it might include some API changes, you can follow the progress here https://github.com/gulpjs/gulp/issues/355